glycerine/uart/README.md

-In particular, the racey and unfinished optimistic locking was removed, many bugs were fixed, and code was added to support queries (FindGE, FindGTE, FindLE, FindLTE) based on the ordering of keys in the tree.
+In particular, the racey and unfinished optimistic locking was removed, many bugs were fixed, and code was added to support ordered-key queries (FindGE, FindGTE, FindLE, FindLTE) and integer index access.
 A comprehensive test suite is inclued to verify all operations.

 ## Benchmarks